SolaceProducts/terraform-provider-solacebrokerappliance/docs/resources/msg_vpn_client_profile.md

 - `allow_guaranteed_msg_send_enabled` (Boolean) Enable or disable allowing clients using the Client Profile to send guaranteed messages.
 Changing this setting does not affect existing client connections.
 Changes to this attribute are synchronized to HA mates and replication sites via config-sync.
 The default value is `false`.
 - `allow_shared_subscriptions_enabled` (Boolean) Enable or disable allowing shared subscriptions.
 Changing this setting does not affect existing subscriptions.
 Changes to this attribute are synchronized to HA mates and replication sites via config-sync.
 The default value is `false`.
 Available since 2.11.
 - `allow_transacted_sessions_enabled` (Boolean) Enable or disable allowing clients using the Client Profile to establish transacted sessions.
 Changing this setting does not affect existing client connections.
 Changes to this attribute are synchronized to HA mates and replication sites via config-sync.
 The default value is `false`.
 - `api_queue_management_copy_from_on_create_name` (String, Deprecated) The name of a queue to copy settings from when a new queue is created by a client using the Client Profile.
 The referenced queue must exist in the Message VPN.
 Changes to this attribute are synchronized to HA mates and replication sites via config-sync.
 The default value is `""`.
 Deprecated since 2.14.
-This attribute has been replaced with `apiQueueManagementCopyFromOnCreateTemplateName`.
+This attribute has been replaced with `api_queue_management_copy_from_on_create_template_name`.
 - `api_queue_management_copy_from_on_create_template_name` (String) The name of a queue template to copy settings from when a new queue is created by a client using the Client Profile.
 If the referenced queue template does not exist, queue creation will fail when it tries to resolve this template.
 Changes to this attribute are synchronized to HA mates and replication sites via config-sync.
 The default value is `""`.
 Available since 2.14.
 - `api_topic_endpoint_management_copy_from_on_create_name` (String, Deprecated) The name of a topic endpoint to copy settings from when a new topic endpoint is created by a client using the Client Profile.
 The referenced topic endpoint must exist in the Message VPN.
 Changes to this attribute are synchronized to HA mates and replication sites via config-sync.
 The default value is `""`.
 Deprecated since 2.14.
-This attribute has been replaced with `apiTopicEndpointManagementCopyFromOnCreateTemplateName`.
+This attribute has been replaced with `api_topic_endpoint_management_copy_from_on_create_template_name`.
 - `api_topic_endpoint_management_copy_from_on_create_template_name` (String) The name of a topic endpoint template to copy settings from when a new topic endpoint is created by a client using the Client Profile.
 If the referenced topic endpoint template does not exist, topic endpoint creation will fail when it tries to resolve this template.
 Changes to this attribute are synchronized to HA mates and replication sites via config-sync.
 The default value is `""`.
 Available since 2.14.
 - `compression_enabled` (Boolean) Enable or disable allowing clients using the Client Profile to use compression.
 Changes to this attribute are synchronized to HA mates and replication sites via config-sync.
 The default value is `true`.
 Available since 2.10.
 - `eliding_delay` (Number) The amount of time to delay the delivery of messages to clients using the Client Profile after the initial message has been delivered (the eliding delay interval), in milliseconds.
 A value of 0 means there is no delay in delivering messages to clients.
 Changes to this attribute are synchronized to HA mates and replication sites via config-sync.
 The default value is `0`.